theobrandr/etl-cfb-analytics/README.md

 **Requirements**
 <br>In order to use this python ETL you will need:
 - A valid API key from collegefootballdata.com
-- Mutiple Python packages (pandas, requests, and dotenv)
+- Mutiple Python packages (pandas, requests, openpyxl and python-dotenv)
 - A ".env" file in the same directory as the script

 **Getting Started**